-NVIDIA® TESLA® GPU COMPUTING REVOLUTIONIZING HIGH PERFORMANCE COMPUTING
+NVIDIA® TESLA® GPU COMPUTING REVOLUTIONIZING HIGH PERFORMANCE COMPUTING To learn more, go to www.nvidia.com/tesla ©2010 NVIDIA, the NVIDIA logo, CUDA, GPUDirect, Parallel Nsight, and Tesla are trademarks and/or registered trademarks of NVIDIA Corporation in the United States and other countries.
+Other company and product names may be trademarks of the respective companies with which they are associated.
+All rights reserved.
+10/2010

-The convergence of new, fast GPUs optimized for computation as well as 3-D graphics acceleration and industry-standard software development tools marks the real beginning of the GPU computing era."

-Nathan Brookwood Principal Analyst & Co-Founder, Insight64

-Co-processing refers to the use of an accelerator, such as a GPU, to offload the CPU to increase computational efficiency.
-This advancement represents a dramatic shift in HPC.
-In addition to dramatic improvements in speed, GPUs also consume less power than conventional CPU-only clusters.
-GPUs deliver performance increases of 10x to 100x to solve problems in minutes instead of hours-while outpacing the performance of traditional computing with x86-based CPUs alone.

-From climate modeling to advances in medical tomography, NVIDIA® TeslaTM GPUs are enabling a wide variety of segments in science and industry to progress in ways that were previously impractical, or even impossible, due to technological limitations.
+GPUS ARE REVOLUTIONIZING COMPUTING The high performance computing (HPC) industry's need for computation is increasing, as large and complex computational problems become commonplace across many industry segments.
+Traditional CPU technology, however, is no longer capable of scaling in performance sufficiently to address this demand.
+The parallel processing capability of the Graphics Processing Unit (GPU) allows it to divide complex computing tasks into thousands of smaller tasks that can be run concurrently.
+This ability is enabling computational scientists and researchers to address some of the world's most challenging computational problems up to several orders of magnitude faster.
+The convergence of new, fast GPUs optimized for computation as well as 3D graphics acceleration and industry-standard software development tools marks the real beginning of the GPU computing era."
+Nathan Brookwood Principal Analyst & Co-Founder, Insight64 Co-processing refers to the use of an accelerator. such as a GPU, to offload the CPU and to increase computational efficiency.
+The use of GPUs for computation is a dramatic shift in HPC.
+GPUs deliver performance increases of 10x to 100x to solve problems in minutes instead of hours, outpacing the performance of traditional computing with x86based CPUs alone.
+In addition, GPUs also deliver greater performance per watt of power consumed.
+From climate modeling to medical tomography, NVIDIA[®] Tesla[TM] GPUs are enabling a wide variety of segments in science and industry to progress in ways that were previously impractical, or even impossible, due to technological limitations.

-5X Adobe digital content creation

-18X

-Video Transcoding

-Elemental Tech

-20X 3D Ultrsound TechniScan

-30X Gene Sequencing U of Maryland

-36X Molecular Dynamics U of Illinois, Urbana